R4yL-dev/pkmc/README.md

 # 🎴 PKMC

-PKMC (Pokémon Card Management Collection) is a catalog system for managing Pokémon trading card products.
-Built with Go, SQLite, and GORM, it uses clean architecture principles to organize booster displays, ETBs, bundles, and other card products across different extensions, languages, and release blocks.
+`PKMC` (Pokémon Collection) is a catalog system for managing Pokémon trading card products.
+Built with `Go`, `SQLite`, and `GORM`, it uses clean architecture principles to organize booster displays, ETBs, bundles, and other card products across different extensions, languages, and release blocks.

 > **Note:** This is a personal educational project and is subject to frequent changes as I continue learning and experimenting with Go and software architecture patterns.